gdichicago/js101/README.md

 *Note: incomplete.*

-These slides are is a modified form of Pamela Fox's JS101 materials, found [here](https://github.com/pamelafox/teaching-materials).
+These slides are a modified from of Pamela Fox's JS101 materials (found [here](https://github.com/pamelafox/teaching-materials)) to fit the GDI teaching template.

 JS101 is meant to be taught in 4 classes, approximately 2-2.5 hours each (a total of 8-10 hours of instruction).
+Each session includes workshop slides with lecture notes, a series of in-class exercises, and homework to complete between classes.

 *Class description and instructions for use pending slide completion.*

+## Class website

+The class website is available hosted on Github pages [here](http://gdichicago.github.io/gdi-js101).

+The website includes slides, exercises, homework, and additional reading for each class.

 ## Dependencies

+**Reveal.js**

+These slides use [Reveal.js](https://github.com/hakimel/reveal.js) as a submodule.
+For more information on using submodules, see [here](http://git-scm.com/book/en/Git-Tools-Submodules). *Reveal requires you to have Node and Grunt installed.*

+There are some custom themes and components inside of the `assets` folder.

 **Compass**

+*You only need Compass if you're planning on modifying the class website's CSS.*

 The CSS for the class website and exercise pages is generated using Sass with Compass.
 To make changes, first install Compass: